Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Sometimes meth withdrawal may include psychosis, paranoia, and hallucinations.
 And while these symptoms aren’t fatal, they can be dangerous due to detachment from reality and the increased risk of accidents and injuries.

 It is always safer to undergo meth withdrawal in a professional detox facility or hospital where you can receive appropriate medical and psychiatric care.
+In this type of facility, medical professionals can also help to manage your withdrawal symptoms so you’re less likely to relapse.

 Factors that Affect Meth Withdrawal